DirkMueller8/linked_list/README.md

-## Linked list with direct append to the tail or push to the head
+## Linked list with options to append, to push to head, or insert
 **********************************************
 Software:		C# 10